 - 1.1.
-There are references throughout this Code of Conduct (the Code) to 'you' and 'your' which means the member of the Governing Body of Waverley Housing who has signed this Code.
-References to 'we', 'us' and 'our' mean Waverley Housing. - 1.2.
+All members of the Board must sign this Code of Conduct when they are elected, coopted or appointed, and on an annual basis thereafter.
+References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean Waverley Housing.
+The Code reflects our Values which are: - Equality We will treat everyone fairly and with dignity, meeting the diverse needs of our tenants, staff and other stakeholders. - Excellence We will work in partnership to deliver high quality services that deliver value for money and will strive to always be open and accountable. - Engagement - We will listen and communicate effectively with our tenants, staff and stakeholders, sharing information and responding to their needs. - 1.2.
 We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities. - 1.3.
-This Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Governing Body.
-You have a personal responsibility to uphold the requirements of this Code.
-You cannot be a member of the Governing Body if you do not agree to adopt this Code of Conduct.
+Our Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Board.
+You have a personal responsibility to uphold the requirements of our Code.
+You cannot be a member of the Board if you do not agree to adopt our Code of Conduct.
 To confirm that you understand its requirements and accept its terms, you must review and sign this Code annually. - 1.4.
 As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct.
-(Scottish Housing Regulator (2019) Regulatory Framework, Regulatory Standard 5.2) This Code is based on the Model Code of Conduct produced by the Scottish Federation of Housing Associations.
-The Scottish Housing Regulator (SHR) has confirmed that this Code fully complies with its Regulatory Standards and their input during the production of this code is acknowledged. - 1.5.
-This Code of Conduct is an important part of our governance arrangements.
-Members of the Governing Body are responsible for ensuring that they are familiar with the terms of this Code and that they always act in accordance with its requirements and expectations.
-Governing Body Members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
+Our Code is based on the Model Code of Conduct produced by the Scottish Federation of Housing Associations, which the Scottish Housing Regulator (SHR) has confirmed fully complies with its Regulatory Standards. - 1.5.
+Our Code of Conduct is an important part of our governance arrangements; it is supported by the Role description which describes your responsibilities as a Board member.
+You are responsible for ensuring that you are familiar with the terms of this Code and that you always act in accordance with its requirements and expectations.
+Board Members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
 You must also ensure you are familiar with any policies which are linked to this code. - 1.6.
-If a member of the Governing Body appears to have breached any part of this Code, the matter will be investigated in accordance with the procedures set out at (Appendix 2).
-A breach of this Code may result in action being taken by the Governing Body to remove the member(s) involved.
+If there is a concern that a member of the Board may have breached any part of this Code, the matter will be investigated in accordance with the Protocol that we have adopted.
+A serious breach of our Code may result in action being taken by the Board to remove the Board member(s) involved. - 1.7.
+This Code of Conduct was adopted by our Board on 20 August 2024.

-2. Who the Code applies to
+2. Who Our Code Applies To

 2.1.
-This Code of Conduct applies to all elected, appointed and co-opted members of our Governing Body and its sub-committees and to the governing bodies of all subsidiaries and members thereof.
+Our Code of Conduct applies to all elected, appointed and co-opted members of our Board and its sub-committees.